 By the time Charbonneau and his wife joined the expedition at Fort Mandan, Sacagawea was pregnant.
 The expedition welcomed her, for her language skills, with William Clark noting in his journal, “A woman with a party of men is a token of peace.”

-Later, Sacagawea would continue on with the expedition all the way to the Pacific Ocean.
-In 1806, the expedition began their trek back eastward, where once again, Sacagawea was invaluable guide.
+Later, Sacagawea would continue with the expedition to the Pacific Ocean.
+In 1806, the expedition began its trek back eastward, where Sacagawea was again an invaluable guide.
 Clark praised her as his “pilot” as she recalled the trails from her childhood, one of which would later become known as Bozeman Pass, Montana.
-The expedition returned to the Hidatsa-Mandan villages in August, 1806, where Charbonneau and Sacagawea parted with Lewis and Clark and spent the next three years living among the among the Hidatsa.
-For his efforts,Charbonneau was paid $500.33 and 320 acres of land.
+The expedition returned to the Hidatsa-Mandan villages in August 1806, where Charbonneau and Sacagawea parted with Lewis and Clark and spent the next three years living among the Hidatsa.
+Charbonneau was paid $500.33 and 320 acres of land for his efforts.

-But, in August, 1813, William Clark was known to have legally adopted Sacagawea’s two children, Jean Baptiste and Lizette.
-Jean Baptiste Charbonneau lived a long and adventurous life, traveling to Europe and later becoming a guide with John Freemont and other mountain men.
+But, in August 1813, William Clark was known to have legally adopted Sacagawea’s two children, Jean Baptiste and Lizette.
+Jean Baptiste Charbonneau lived a long and adventurous life, traveling to Europe and later becoming a guide with John Fremont and other mountain men.
 He died in 1866 at age 61 on the trail to a gold strike in Montana.
 It is not believed that Lizette survived childhood, as there is no later record of her among Clark’s papers.

 In the meantime, Toussaint Charbonneau continued his life as a mountain man, working for the American Fur Company and accompanying Prince Maximillian’s expedition in 1833.
-Over the years he had at least five different Indian wives.
+Over the years, he had at least five different Indian wives.
 He died at Fort Mandan in 1843.